TensorNetwork/tensornetwork.org/src/mps/index.md

 the much smaller factors making up the MPS/TT representation of $T$.

 There are many known algorithms for computations involving MPS/TT networks.
-Below, we highlight some of the simplest and most foundational examples.
+Below, we highlight some of the simplest and most fundamental examples.

 ### Inner Product of Two MPS/TT